samperay/blog/content/post/database/install.md

 Verify status of your docker container by executing, `docker ps`

-## Database Restoration
+## Database Restoration using pgadmin4

-You can [Load PostgreSQL Sample Database](https://www.postgresqltutorial.com/postgresql-getting-started/load-postgresql-sample-database/) by following steps mentioned.
+You can [Load PostgreSQL Sample Database](https://www.postgresqltutorial.com/postgresql-getting-started/load-postgresql-sample-database/) as described.

-## Testing

-Provide an SQL query to test if you are able to retrive the data.